 Wyoming fishing on the Little Laramie River is sure to keep the fishing enthusiasts coming back for more!
 One mile of the Little Laramie River flows through the Vee Bar, and fishing on the Vee Bar’s private property is saved exclusively for Vee Bar dude ranch guests.
 The river is swarming with Brown and Brook Trout.
 Areas of the river are without overhanging trees, perfect for fly-fishing.
-Some equipment is provided including fly fishing poles, regular rods and reels, flies, limited pairs of waders, and a small kit with a few more necessities.
+Some equipment is provided including fly fishing rods, spinner rods and reels, flies, limited pairs of waders, and a small kit with a few more necessities.

-High water (from spring snow-melt) is usually at its peak from mid-May to mid-June.
+High water (from spring snow-melt) is usually at its peak between mid-May and mid-June.
 During this time, the river is very hard to fish so you may want to plan accordingly.
 During the winter, the river is frozen over in places, but still flows underneath.
 By mid-March the river is thawed and the fish are hungry!
 In the fall, the fishing is usually quite good through the end of October.

 If the river on the Vee Bar is not enough for your Wyoming fishing needs, there are numerous mountain streams and lakes very near.